haligonda/haligonda.github.io/_posts/2022-1-24-OnDating.md

 ---

+**The Traffic Test**

+Wait But Why has a nice two post series on finding a life partner that starts [here](https://waitbutwhy.com/2014/02/pick-life-partner.html) and re-states many of the points made in this post.
+The most memorable part for me is the [Traffic Test](https://waitbutwhy.com/2014/02/pick-life-partner-part-2.html):

+> I enjoy spending time with most of my friends—that’s why they’re my friends.
+But with certain friends, the time is so high-quality, so interesting, and so fun that they pass the Traffic Test.
+>
+> The Traffic Test is passed when I’m finishing up a hangout with someone and one of us is driving the other back home or back to their car, and I find myself rooting for traffic.
+That’s how much I’m enjoying the time with them.
+>
+> Passing the Traffic Test says a lot.
+It means I’m lost in the interaction, invigorated by it, and that I’m the complete opposite of bored.

+---

 **Heavy Tailed distributions**

 The distribution of possible relationships is heavy tailed whereby there is a much higher probability of outcomes at the extremes than otherwise.
 [Ben Kuhn](https://www.benkuhn.net/outliers/) writes: